 Choosing a color scheme for your house doesn’t have to be overly complicated, as long as you know where to begin.
 Start with objects that already inspire you and take color cues from there.
 Expand that mission to the whole house or apartment, and the task gets even more complicated.
-But don’t worry, Flooring America is here to help make sense of it all with some modern house color scheme ideas.
+But don’t worry, we are here to help make sense of it all with some modern house color scheme ideas.
 Read more to learn about choosing colors for the inside of your house, including those colors throughout the space, and ways to get even more inspiration for your next home makeover project.

 Choose a Color Scheme From The Largest Pattern in The Space